Atlanta Business Attorney Discusses Non-Competition and Non-Solicitation Agreements

 Competition and the free market are the backbones of American capitalism.
-Thus, many people who work in a particular business field and develop a valuable skillset and a loyal customer or client base over time often decide they could advance their careers more by leaving their current employer and putting their skills and experience to work for themselves or for a competing business.
+Thus, many people who work in a particular business field and develop a valuable skillset and a loyal customer or client base over time often decide they could advance their careers more by leaving their current employer and putting their skills and experience to work for themselves or for a competing business, but can an Atlanta business lawyer help?
 This happens in a variety of fields from advertising and accounting to entertainment, manufacturing, maintenance, and retail just to name a few.

 However, employers who have invested a lot of time and money to train employees in their particular field and have provided them the benefit of their company name and access to the company’s existing pool of customers or clients are understandably concerned about the ability of their employees to leave the business, take their loyal clients with them, and begin directly competing with their company.
 They are also concerned about the ability of competitors to lure away successful employees and the customers or clients who are loyal to that employee, which could cause a business a huge loss with little or no notice.